eliotcochrane/eliotcochrane/README.md

 - 👋 Hi, I’m @eliotcochrane
-- 👀 I’m interested in becoming a front-end web developer in Japan.
+- 👀 I’m interested in becoming a data scientist and front-end web developer
-- 🌱 I’m currently learning the basics of web development (HTML, CSS, JS)
+- 🌱 I’m currently learning the basics of web development (HTML, CSS, JS, & Python)
-- 💞️ I’m looking to collaborate on bringing customized equipment fittings to the web
+- 💞️ My goal is to bring ski equipment fitting and design into the next generation
 - 📫 Feel free to message me here!